OSENSA’s Optical Fluorescent Sensor Technology

-Scientists have found various classes of fluorescent materials that can be doped with specific elements to make their behaviours highly dependent on certain physical properties that are of practical interest for sensing applications.
-OSENSA Innovations has discovered that it is possible, for instance, to use the fluorescent properties of certain crystal matrices to measure temperature, pressure, humidity, oxygen, and carbon dioxide.
+Scientists have found various classes of fluorescent materials that can be doped with specific elements to make their behaviors highly dependent on certain physical properties that are of practical interest for sensing applications.
+OSENSA Innovations discovered that it is possible, for instance, to use the fluorescent properties of certain crystal matrices to measure temperature, pressure, humidity, oxygen, and carbon dioxide.
 All of these physical properties can be measured by accurately determining the exponential time constant of the unique fluorescent material.
-OSENSA is developing a series of very cost effective fiber optic sensors that exploit these principles.
+OSENSA developed a series of highly cost-effective fiber optic temperature sensors that exploit these principles.
 One significant advantage that OSENSA has over competing sensing technologies is that fiber optic sensors are inherently immune to electromagnetic noise and interference.
 There are no metal conductors that act as antennae to transmit current and voltage.
-This makes OSENSA’s sensors ideally suited for applications in high voltage power transmission, microwave, and plasma environments.
+This makes OSENSA’s sensors ideally suited for applications in high-voltage power transmission, microwave, and plasma environments.
 In addition, OSENSA’s technology permits the use of inexpensive, large-core polymer plastic optical fiber in applications below 150°C. Plastic optical fiber is extremely robust and durable, and is already widely used in the automotive, industrial and telecommunication industries.

-OSENSA’s engineers have developed a three-channel fiber optic temperature sensor that is targeted for applications such as electrical power transmission and distribution.
-Unlike previous generation fiber optic signal conditioners which were bulky and expensive lab devices, OSENSA’s fiber optic temperature transmitter looks remarkably similar to a thermocouple or RTD (Resistance Temperature Detector) transmitter.
-It is DIN rail mountable and includes standard 4-20mA analog outputs as well as an industrial RS-485 serial bus for modbus communication to daisy-chained devices.
+Fiber optic temperature sensors are solutions consisting of one or more fiber optic probes attached to a temperature transmitter (also known as signal conditioner) electronic device.
+OSENSA developed multi-channel fiber optic temperature sensors that are targeted for applications such as electrical power transmission and distribution.
+Unlike previous generation fiber optic signal conditioners which were bulky and expensive lab devices, OSENSA’s fiber optic temperature transmitters are in similar form factor and are mounted like a thermocouple or RTD (Resistance Temperature Detector) transmitter.
+They are DIN rail mountable and include standard 4-20mA analog outputs as well as an industrial RS-485 serial bus for modbus communication to daisy-chained devices.
 OSENSA’s fiber optic probes also share a similar look and feel as standard thermocouples and RTD’s.
 Best of all, the cost of OSENSA’s fiber optic temperature sensors is close to commercial RTD and transmitter combinations.

-The accuracy and stability of OSENSA’s fiber optic sensors surpasses traditional thermocouples and can approach PRT’s (Platinum Resistance Thermometers) in calibrated applications.
-OSENSA has demonstrated long-term stability below ±0.025°C, although the bulk of its products ship with much lower accuracy requirements in applications which are far less demanding.
+The accuracy and stability of OSENSA’s fiber optic sensors surpass traditional thermocouples and can approach PRT’s (Platinum Resistance Thermometers) in calibrated applications.
+OSENSA offers solutions with long-term stability of ±0.025°C, as well as products with an absolute accuracy of ±0.1°C.

 Figure 1: Schematic overview of OSENSA’s fluorescent sensor technology.